gbarber94/Detecting_Pollen_Viability/README.md

 An object detection model was trained utilizing the tensorflow object detection api: (https://github.com/tensorflow/models/tree/master/research/object_detection) with Faster-RCNN to detect and classify germinated and ungerimated pollen grains.
-The model was trained on pollen grains imaged from various cycads and manually labeled utilizing labelImg (https://github.com/tzutalin/labelImg)
+The model was trained on pollen grains imaged from various cycads and manually labeled with labelImg (https://github.com/tzutalin/labelImg)